Frustrated with Clients Disputing Your Invoices? Here’s the Fix

 - [Reference to documentation in client portal]

-Based on our project agreement dated [date], this work was completed according to the specifications you approved on [date] through our client portal.
+Based on our agreement dated [date], this work was completed per the specs you approved on [date].

 [Clear, specific resolution proposal]